-Did You Know . . .
+Did You Know. . .

-Studies have shown that Transcendental Meditation is a practice that has been shown to be effective in the healthcare setting for reducing psychological distress and promoting well-being.
+Studies indicate that Transcendental Meditation has been shown to be effective in the healthcare setting for reducing psychological distress and promoting well-being.
 In a study involving healthcare providers in Florida, 65 participants practiced TM at home for 20 minutes 2 times per day.
 The practice rapidly and dramatically reduced symptoms of burnout, insomnia, and psychological distress, while also improving overall well-being (Nestor et al., 2023).

-Psychological and Psychosocial Interventions
+7.2.3 Psychological and Psychosocial Interventions